 The beam angle will be the angle of which light is directed through the lamp.
 So a smaller angle of 20 degrees could be appropriate for a place light, focusing light on only one small area.
 If you want more general lighting, spreading light on the whole room, a bigger angle of perhaps 90 degrees could be preferred.
 In most domestic lighting situations beam angles of 30-45 degrees are sufficient to light a place comfortably.

-See also: Landscape Lighting Ideas Around Pool
+See also: Pinterest Lighting Ideas